Skip to main content

 Other mostly thin but not strictly Intel Thin Mini-ITX specification

 These two motherboards do not meet the Thin Mini-ITX form factor specification but are similar, the primary reason is that the CPU location is not near the edge for some forms of low profile cooling options.
-However, these motherboards also have a full ATX power connector and no rear power socket.
-And also have vertical mount DRAM SODIMM slots so it will be difficult to mount them in a thin case if at all, despite the rear I/O all being low profile like the Thin-ITX standard.
-Some sites even list these items as a thin Mini-ITX motherboard but strictly speaking, they are not.
+However, these motherboards also have a full ATX power connector and no rear DC power socket.
+They also have vertical mount DRAM SODIMM slots, so it will be challenging to mount them in a thin case, if at all, despite the rear I/O all being low profile like the Thin-ITX standard.
+Some sites even list these items as a thin Mini-ITX motherboard, but strictly speaking, they are not.

 nf592-io